 Graham Reid | | <1 min read

-From The Ventures (Walk Don't Run) and the Kingsmen (the garageband classic Louie Louie of '63, see clip) through Jimi Hendrix, the grunge bands (Nirvana, Mudhoiney, Pearl Jam etc) to the Posies, Sleater-Kinney and Modest Mouse, the Pacific Northwest has been a breeding ground for rock'n'roll.
+From The Ventures (Walk Don't Run) and the Kingsmen (the garageband classic Louie Louie of '63) through Jimi Hendrix, the grunge bands (Nirvana, Mudhoney, Pearl Jam etc) to the Posies, Sleater-Kinney and Modest Mouse, the Pacific Northwest has been a breeding ground for rock'n'roll.

-Identifying the first rock'n'roll record to come out of the region however has been rather more difficult -- however local experts (and certainly the EMP compilers of the double CD Wild and Wooly collection) have agreed on this track by a local band which had formely been a gospel group but added singer Joe Boot in '57.
+Identifying the first rock'n'roll record to come out of the region however has been rather more difficult -- but local experts (and certainly the Experience Music Project compilers of the double CD Wild and Wooly collection) have agreed on this track by a local band which had formerly been a gospel group but added singer Joe Boot in '57.

 It is said that Boot's old friend from Georgia, Little Richard, dropped by their sessions.